Nikita0104117/TVYouTube/README.md

 The application provides two schemes Rest and Mock.

-Mock scheme is built on static data, simulating API requests Rest scheme is designed to work with rest API, but I could not find a suitable one for implementation in the application.
+Mock scheme is built on static data, simulating API requests.
+Rest scheme is designed to work with rest API, but I could not find a suitable one for implementation in the application.

 For better user experiance please to use Mock scheme to run.